 The project, however, suffered several delays and costs increased from $57bn to $187bn.
 The cost estimate for phase I was increased to $46bn in January 2012, from the original estimate of $24bn.

-Geology of the Kashagan field and Kashagan East 1 and West 1 discovery wells
+Kashagan field, Kashagan East 1 and West 1 geology

 The Caspian Sea is 30m below sea level.
 Most of its mean water depth is 208m, although the north-east area is considerably shallower.
 The field, 75km SSE of Atyrau, lies in just 3.7m of water.

 Temperatures can fall below -20°C in winter and a coating of ice, several metres thick, forms in this part of the Caspian Sea for many months.

 Discovery well Kashagan East 1 was a single vertical well that was drilled in 2000 to a total depth of 5,200m.
 During tests the well flowed at a rate of 600m³ of oil a day and 200,000m³ of gas a day on a 32 / 64in choke.